reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-spring-cloud-sns-sqs-pubsub.md

 }
 ```
-We have also added the `@NotBlank` annotation to validate the ARN value is configured when the application starts.
-The absence of which, would result in the Spring Application Context failing to start up.
+We have also added the `@NotBlank` annotation to validate that the ARN value is configured when the application starts.
+If the corresponding value is not provided, it would result in the Spring Application Context failing to start up.

 Below is a snippet of our `application.yaml` file where we have defined the required property which will be automatically mapped to the above defined class: